Many Iranians are unaware of the existence of Black Iranians but a new photography project from Mahdi Ehsaei is looking to change that.

 “Before I started my research [for the Afro-Iran project] I had no idea that the history of people of African descent in Iran would stretch back hundreds of years”, Mahdi tells me over email.
 “I wasn’t the only one.
 Many people that I spoke to – both inside and outside of Iran – didn’t know that [Afro-Iranians] have lived in the country for centuries.”

-Black Iranians make up an estimated 10-15% of Iran’s population or roughly 8 million people.
+Black Iranians make up an estimated 10-15% of Iran’s population of roughly 800,000 to 1 million people.
 These populations are mostly located in the South, in the Hormozgan, Khuzestan, and Sistan and Baluchestan provinces.
 “Unless you go to the South you almost won’t see any Black Iranians in the media or society, especially in northern parts of Iran”, explains Mahdi.
 “It was very difficult for me to find any books or information about this community; there was hardly any visual documentation existing.
 As I continued my research, I realized that this was an injustice.”

 Now Ehsaei wants to rectify this with a new photography project and book, Afro-Iran.
 For the project, Ehsaei spent two months in Hormozgan getting to know the locals and building up trust with his subjects.
 “My main goal [with the project] was enlightenment; to spread the word about the existence of Iranians of African descent.
 The book shows new facets and faces, which are – for many – not the common picture of Iran.
 [It gives] a new perspective and shows a community that influenced the lifestyle and culture of a whole society in southern Iran, which is often overlooked in Iran’s history.”